Review of Australia Broadband plans

 Australia Broadband is an internet service provider founded specifically to take advantage of the NBN.
-The telco offers NBN plans and bundles to households all around Australia, as well as ADSL2+ plans for those still looking for a conventional connection.
+The telco offers NBN plans and bundles to households all around Australia.
 Australia Broadband is a wholly-owned subsidiary of Digital 23 Pty Ltd, an Aussie company that owns several other telecommunications brands.
 Read on for a full breakdown of Australia Broadband offers, and how these products stack up to the competition.

 What does Australia Broadband offer?

 Australia Broadband provides unlimited data on all of its NBN and ADSL plans – you can stream music, video and other media until your heart’s content.
 Both types of broadband connection are available as ‘naked’ internet plans, or as home phone bundles, and you can choose between a month to month or 12 month contract.
 Generally by opting for the lengthier contract, you’ll waive a set-up fee in the ballpark of $120, so it can be worth your while to commit.

 Price per Month

 |Standard NBN 25||$70|

 |Standard Plus NBN 50||$75|

 All Australia Broadband packages currently come with a Foxtel Play offer, which with unlimited data on all plans is especially useful for all the latest and greatest TV content streamed right to your devices.
 As mentioned, all month to month plans attract a set-up fee to the tune of $119.95, which probably means you might be a bit reluctant to leave after only one month.